If all the other people are happy with their service and pricing, why do these one or two get so upset?

-Feeling ripped off is a legitimate feeling, and sometimes companies (or even rogue technicians at an otherwise good company) do take advantage of customers by charging them for things they don’t need (read our article on how to avoid getting ripped off).
+Feeling ripped off is a legitimate feeling, and sometimes companies (or even rogue technicians at an otherwise good company) do take advantage of customers by charging them for things they don’t need.
 But sometimes there’s a misunderstanding there – and like most great misunderstandings the reason is probably based on a lack of information.
 In this article, we’ll break down how most HVAC service pricing works to help bridge the disconnect that happens occasionally between HVAC service companies and their customers.

 Flat Rate Price Book

 Some types of home services contractors charge “time and materials”, which is calculated by multiplying the hours spent by an hourly labor rate, then adding that to the cost of the materials used.
 But these days nearly every residential HVAC company instead uses a “flat rate price book” to determine their pricing for each individual customer.
 A flat rate price book is just a (very long) list of pre-determined prices for every possible type of repair.

 There are several price book companies who publish industry price books, and most larger HVAC companies subscribe and/or have their own version of the price book.
 This means that within reason, most service companies are operating from a similar pricing basis, with a few changes and adjustments.